orbitalmartian8/History/WW2/World War 2 - The Beginning.md

 ## The Beginning

 ### Authors Notes
 I have been interested in World War II, since I was a young boy.
+Specifically in the RAF; having a keen interest in aircraft as well.
+I have visited many a museuem and had a fasination in all of the stories behind the WW2 aircraft.
+Never having had a keen interest in history as a whole, I never did anything with it, just kept it in my head, kept these interests hidden, but now I can share them.
+And HOPEFULLY, you will enjoy reading this as much as I have writing it.

 ### _The Outbreak of War_
 #### _September 1939_